 How do we know that MOH exists?

 Headache experts began seeing MOH when analgesics became easily accessible.
-They saw that some people who had developed chronic headaches could significantly improve after stopping the regular use of their medications.
+They observed that some people who had developed chronic headaches could significantly improve after stopping the regular intake of their medications.
 Many studies have shown this.

 Is MOH a common problem?
 Am I the only one?

 MOH is thought to affect 1 to 2% of the general population, so yes, it is expected, and no, you’re not the only one.
 60 million people worldwide suffer from this.
 It may surprise you, but MOH is one of the top 20 causes of disability worldwide, according to the World Health Organization!

 - Ten days per month for triptans, opioids, and any mix of medication.

 - Fifteen days per month if you use acetaminophen or NSAIDs ONLY.